-The Helpline Center provides a variety of mental health and suicide prevention trainings in South Dakota.
+The Helpline Center provides a variety of mental health and suicide prevention training in South Dakota.
 We invite you to attend an upcoming training or schedule a training today to learn the steps on identifying and responding to mental health and suicide.

 Applied Suicide Intervention Skills Training (ASIST) is for anyone—regardless of prior experience—who wants to be able to provide suicide first aid.
 Shown by major studies to significantly reduce suicidality, the ASIST model teaches effective intervention skills while helping to build suicide prevention networks in the community.
 This is a 2-day training.

 Making Educators Partners in Suicide Prevention is an online interactive training program for educators and school staff.
 Designed in a series of five modules, it addresses the critical but limited responsibilities of educators in the process of identification and referral of potentially suicidal youth.
 It focuses on the practical realities and challenges inherent in the school setting through a variety of training formats that include lecture, question and answer, and role plays.
 Experts in mental health and suicide prevention provide informed commentary and parents of children who’ve died by suicide speak eloquently about the important role that school-based suicide awareness programs can play in the prevention process.

 Take the Training